 You can also consult your doctor if you suffer frequent drowsiness when behind the wheel, as it may be a sign of a disorder such as sleep apnea.
 By consulting your doctor, it could save your life and the life of others while driving.

 Even when getting the recommended sleep hours and knowing the warning signs for drowsy driving, accidents still occur.
 If you or a significant other has been hurt in a car accident caused by the negligent actions of another motorist, we can help.
-Read more to learn how our car accident lawyers can help you receive compensation you are entitled to after a serious accident.
 Fill out our free, no-risk case evaluation form, if you are ready to pursue a claim.